wlhlm/fc980c-controller/README.md

 Removes I2C level shifter to simplify BOM.

-**Sample tested and working:** not yet--it is recommended to enable the opions "Confirm production file" and "Confirm component placement" when ordering from JLC
+**Sample tested and working:** not yet—it is recommended to enable the options "Confirm Production file" and "Confirm Parts Placement" when ordering from JLC

 ### Revision 1